-Now~\eqref{t1} is bounded from below by~$\mathcal{S}^{h,\xi}(\delta_{x_1})$.
+Now~\eqref{t1} is bounded from below by~$\mathcal{S}^{h,\xi}(\delta_{x_1})$ (recall that~$x_1$ was defined as the minimizer of the integrand of~\eqref{t1}).
 Moreover, \eqref{t2} is obviously non-negative, and it is zero if and only if~$\rho$ is a Dirac measure.
-Finally~\eqref{t3} and~\eqref{t4} are non-negative in view of H\"older's inequality for normalized measures (here we make essential use of the fact that~$p \geq 2$).
+Finally, the summands in~\eqref{t3} and~\eqref{t4} are non-negative in view of H\"older's inequality for normalized measures (here we make essential use of the fact that~$p \geq 2$).
 We conclude that every minimizing measure is a Dirac measure. \end{proof} In view of this lemma, the flow constructed in Section~\ref{secflow} reduces to the flow obtained by minimizing movements from the action in the plane~\eqref{eq:valueexplicit}.
 If~$V$ is smooth and~$\xi=0$, we obtain the usual gradient flow for a curve~$\gamma$ in~$\F$

 The above example generalizes immediately to higher dimension.
 In this way, any gradient flow in finite dimension can be recovered as a minimizing movement flow of a specific class of causal variational principles.